Flexible Spending Accounts

 Eligible Expenses and Healthcare Reimbursement Accounts

 In most cases, you may be reimbursed for out-of-pocket healthcare expenses that you and your family members incur if those expenses are not covered by health or dental insurance.
 In addition, to be eligible for reimbursement, these expenses cannot be reimbursed by any other source and cannot be deducted on your income tax return.
 Examples of common, eligible expenses include co-payments, deductibles, coinsurance required by health or dental insurance, products and services not covered by health insurance, and over-the-counter drugs such as contact lens fluid, cold medicines, and pain relievers prescribed by your doctor or healthcare provider.
-See the Crosby Benefits website for more examples of common, eligible expenses.
+See Wage Works for more examples of common, eligible expenses.

 Eligible Expenses and Dependent Care Reimbursement Account